jcass77/django-apscheduler/README.md

 ---------------

-Unless you have a very specific set of requirements, and have intimate knowledge of the inner workings of APScheduler, you shouldn't be using `BackgroundScheduler`.
+Unless you have a very specific set of requirements, and have intimate knowledge of the inner workings of APScheduler, you really shouldn't be using `BackgroundScheduler`.
 Doing so can lead to all sorts of temptations like:

-* Firing up a scheduler inside of a Django view.
-This will most likely cause more than one scheduler to run concurrently and lead to jobs running multiple times (see the above introduction to this README for a more thorough treatment of the subject).
+* **Firing up a scheduler inside of a Django view:** this will most likely cause more than one scheduler to run concurrently and lead to jobs running multiple times (see the above introduction to this README for a more thorough treatment of the subject).
-* Bootstrapping a scheduler somewhere else inside your Django application.
-It feels like this should solve the problem mentioned above and guarantee that only one scheduler is running.
+* **Bootstrapping a scheduler somewhere else inside your Django application**: it feels like this should solve the problem mentioned above and guarantee that only one scheduler is running.
 The downside is that you have just delegated the management of all of your background task processing threads to whatever webserver you are using (Gunicorn, uWSGI, etc.).
 The webserver will probably kill any long-running threads (your jobs) with extreme prejudice (thinking that they are caused by misbehaving HTTP requests).